Noyce-Joel/Noyce-Joel/README.md

 ## Hi!
 My name is Joel 👋

-I'm a passionate, autodidactic software developer who's in love with React ⚛
+I'm a passionate software developer looking to kick start my career in tech ⚛

 🛠 Tools